brewAyW/brew/README.md

 # brewAnywhere

 This is not the offical Homebrew!
-OFFICAL:https://github.com/homebrew
+OFFICAL:https://github.com/homebrew \
+Even though Homebrew says it would be buggy to build from source, but never be afraid, in most times, it won't fail!

 ## Installtion